 The mean depth to groundwater and precipitation are shown for 2014-2022 water years (Figure 7).
 The depth to groundwater pre- and post-conifer removal was determined to be, on average, 0.06 m closer to the surface in Marian Meadow following the removal of encroached conifers (2016-2022 water years).
-Several water years had a larger increase in groundwater while select years had a decrease (Table 4).
+Several water years had a larger increase in groundwater while select years had a decrease (Table 5).

-The seven post-restoration years were statistically different compared to pre-restoration (Table 4).
+The seven post-restoration years were statistically different compared to pre-restoration (Table 5).
 The slopes and intercepts of the different years varied providing some interpretations of the groundwater response.
-The post-restoration water years of 2018, 2019, and 2022 (years 3, 4, and 7 post restoration respectively) had different slopes than the pre-restoration model (Table 4; Figure 8).
-The 2018 and 2019 water years (post restoration years 3 and 4) had a greater slope than pre-restoration but a lower intercept indicating reduced depth to groundwater in the winter and a slight reduction in groundwater in the drier periods.
-The water years of 2020 and 2021 had a greater depth to groundwater in MM compared to CM as indicated by the higher intercept value, but same model slope.
-These two water years were very low precipitation years (Table 4) impacting the hydrologic response of the meadows.
+The post-restoration water years of 2018, 2019, and 2022 (years 3, 4, and 7 post restoration respectively) had different slopes than the pre-restoration model (Table 5; Figure 8).
+The 2018 and 2019 water years (post restoration years 3 and 4) had a greater slope than pre-restoration but a lower intercept indicating increased groundwater in the winter and a slight reduction in groundwater in the summer and fall.
+The water years of 2020 and 2021 had less groundwater in MM compared to CM as indicated by the higher intercept value, but same model slope.
+These two water years were very low precipitation years (Table 5) impacting the hydrologic response of the meadows.